A Vision Realized

-After spending countless days with families struggling under devastating conditions, our heartbreaking discoveries revealed:
+After spending countless days, weeks and months with families struggling under devastating conditions, our heartbreaking discoveries revealed:

 Their families are oppressed by multiple layers of corruption and frequent intimidation by gang violence.

 With few economic opportunities, the cycle of poverty for families continues in the most vulnerable society in the world.